Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 In Eq.~\eqref{1stOrder}, the $k-1$ different tadpoles are denoted with indices dotted a different number of times.
 Just like for Eq.~\eqref{1stOrderkmax2Summed}, Matsubara sums can be explicitly performed so that $-\mathcal{A}^{\mu\nu}_{(1)}(\omega_m)$ reads

 where $n_j$ indexes the $j^{\text{th}}$ tadpole quasiparticle energies and associated spectroscopic amplitudes.

 Eqs.~\eqref{1stOrderkmax2} and~\eqref{1stOrder}, when stripped off the contraction with external propagators, are closely related to the self-consistent HFB self-energies with up to $k_{\text{max}}$-body interactions.
 If Eq.~\eqref{1stOrderkmax2} is only slightly more simple than the HFB equation with a two-body interaction, Eq.~\eqref{1stOrder} is remarkably simple and compact compared to what one would expect from the HFB equations with arbitrary large $k$-body interactions.
 Note, in particular, that different contractions with normal and anomalous lines would have to be considered explicitly.
-Importantly, the more complex the interaction is (the higher the $k$), the more powerful is the simplification coming from NCPT.
-We discuss the HFB equations in more detail in Part~II, together with other self-consistent many-body approximations.
+In general, the more complex the interaction is (the higher the $k$), the more powerful is the simplification coming from NCPT.